homebysix/auto-update-magic/README.md

 1. Open AutoPkgr, and use the **Install** tab to install Git and AutoPkg if you haven't already.
 1. Click on the **Folders & Integration** tab.
 1. Enter your JSS URL and API account credentials.
 Click **Connect**.
-1. Install jss-autopkg-addon when prompted.
+1. Install JSSImporter when prompted.
 1. Enter the read/write password for each distribution point when prompted.
 1. Switch back to the **Repos & Recipes** tab.
 Filter for recipes that end in `.jss`, and add the ones you need.
 1. On the **Schedule** tab, click **Check Apps Now**.
 The apps you selected will be imported automatically to your JSS!